cosmos/cosmos-sdk/x/auth/spec/05_vesting.md

 type DelayedVestingAccount struct {
     BaseVestingAccount
 }

+// VestingPeriod defines a length of time and amount of coins that will vest type Period struct {
+  Length int64 // length of the period, in seconds Amount Coins // amount of coins vesting during this period }

+// Stores all vesting periods passed as part of a PeriodicVestingAccount type Periods []Period

+// PeriodicVestingAccount implements the VestingAccount interface.
+It
+// periodically vests by unlocking coins during each specified period type PeriodicVestingAccount struct {
+  BaseVestingAccount
+  StartTime int64
+  Periods Periods // the vesting schedule
+}
 ```

 In order to facilitate less ad-hoc type checking and assertions and to support